 - Lower cost to the State.
 Agencies may use any travel services obtained at a price lower than SPD's travel services contract price.
-Agencies are encouraged to obtain lower-priced travel services through the use of 14-day or other advanced reservations programs, promotional price reductions, or any method that provides a lower overall cost of travel.112 - Unavailability of contract travel services.
-SPD's travel services contracts are not available during the time or at the location necessary for the business purpose; or the travel service contract does not provide the service required; or the contractor is unable to provide the contract services due to a force majeure event.113 - Special needs.
-The traveler's health, safety, physical condition, or disability requires accommodations, including medical emergency or other necessary services, not available from SPD's travel service contracts.114 - Custodians of persons.
-The traveler has custody of a person pursuant to statute or court order and the traveler is required to provide a degree of security and safety that is not available from SPD's travel services contracts.115 - In travel status.
+Agencies are encouraged to obtain lower-priced travel services through the use of 14-day or other advanced reservations programs, promotional price reductions, or any method that provides a lower overall cost of travel.111 - Unavailability of contract travel services.
+SPD's travel services contracts are not available during the time or at the location necessary for the business purpose; or the travel service contract does not provide the service required; or the contractor is unable to provide the contract services due to a force majeure event.112 - Special needs.
+The traveler's health, safety, physical condition, or disability requires accommodations, including medical emergency or other necessary services, not available from SPD's travel service contracts.113 - Custodians of persons.
+The traveler has custody of a person pursuant to statute or court order and the traveler is required to provide a degree of security and safety that is not available from SPD's travel services contracts.114 - In travel status.
 The traveler is in the course of travel and changes in scheduling render the use of SPD's travel services contracts impractical or the appropriate travel services are not available.
-The traveler must make reasonable efforts to secure rates equal to or lower than SPD's travel service contract rates.116 - Group program.
-The traveler is using a group program wherein reservations were made through a required source to obtain a particular rate or service.117 - Emergency response.
-The traveler is responding to a public health or safety emergency situation.118 - Legally required attendance.
-The traveler is required by a court, administrative tribunal, or other entity to appear at a
+The traveler must make reasonable efforts to secure rates equal to or lower than SPD's travel service contract rates.115 - Group program.
+The traveler is using a group program wherein reservations were made through a required source to obtain a particular rate or service.116

-107 TEX.
+106 TEX.
 GOV'T CODE § 2155.132(f); 34 TEX.
 ADMIN.
 CODE § 20.82(b)(3).

-108 TEX.
-GOV'T CODE § 2171.051, 2171.055; 34 TEX.
+107 TEX.
+GOV'T CODE §§ 2171.051, 2171.055; 34 TEX.
 ADMIN CODE § 20.406(2); see also TEX.
 GOV'T CODE Chapter 660.

-109 For more information on rates, allowances, exceptions, and further resources, please see the State Travel Management Program at https://comptroller.texas.gov/ purchasing/programs/travel-management/#skip-scroll.
+For more information on rates, allowances, exceptions, and further resources, please see the State Travel Management Program at https://comptroller.texas.gov/purchasing/programs/travel-management/#skip-scroll.
 On October 1, 2018, the individual Hotel Rate Agreements were replaced with a 24/7 online hotel reservation platform for lodgings located in Texas as well as other states and certain countries.

-110 State agencies in the executive branch of state government shall participate under CPA rules in SPD contracts for travel services, provided that all travel agents approved by SPD are permitted to contract with the State and provide travel services to all state agencies.
+109 State agencies in the executive branch of state government shall participate under CPA rules in SPD contracts for travel services, provided that all travel agents approved by SPD are permitted to contract with the State and provide travel services to all state agencies.
 TEX.
 GOV'T CODE § 2171.055(a).

-112 34 TEX.
+^{110 34} TEX.
 ADMIN.
+CODE § 20.409(a).

+^{111 34} TEX.
+ADMIN.
 CODE §§ 20.408(a)-(b).

-114 34 TEX.
+34 TEX.
 ADMIN.
-CODE § 20.408(d).
+CODE § 20.408(d).34 TEX.

-115 34 TEX.
 ADMIN.
 CODE § 20.408(e).

-116 34 TEX.
+^{115 34} TEX.
 ADMIN.
 CODE § 20.408(f).

-^{117 34} TEX.
+^{116 34} TEX.
 ADMIN.
 CODE § 20.408(g).